TWI Job Instructions

 How to Get Ready to Instruct

-Have a time table
+Have a timetable

 using the Training and Skills Matrix